 Like with french doors, the window treatment you choose for your sliding glass door should let you open and shut the door easily and without obstruction.
 Additionally, a sliding glass door treatment should be sturdy and able to withstand all the action a sliding door sees.
 Finally, sliding glass doors are some of the least energy-efficient windows, since they not only let heat transfer through the glass but also through the door opening.
 A window treatment that can decrease heat transfer should also be a big priority for sliding glass doors.

 Our recommendation for sliding glass doors: Panel tracks or plantation shutters.
-Shutters and panel tracks both make it easy to operate a sliding door.
+Shutters and panel tracks both make operating a sliding door easy.
 Panel tracks also offer a range of patterns and textures to choose from, opening up your options and giving you the ability to take your designs anywhere.
 Plantation shutters are available in different configurations to fit any sliding glass door, and offer the most energy efficiency of any window covering available.

 Bay windows are unmistakable.
 The tall panes, convex layout, and broad view you get from bay windows are unlike almost any other window, so they require some special consideration when deciding on a window treatment.
 Tampa homeowners should focus on window treatments that enhance a bay window’s attention-grabbing shape, protect your privacy, and look beautiful in your living or family room.
 Luckily, there are a few window treatments that can do it all.

-No matter their shape or style, windows that are located near your ceiling can be a hassle to put window treatments on.
+No matter their shape or style, windows that are located near your ceiling can be hard to put window treatments on.
 Usually, the window tops are outside normal reach, and breaking out a stepladder every day can be a hassle.
 So homeowners in Tampa with taller windows should go with a window treatment that you can either keep in a fixed position, or open and close from far away.
-It wouldn’t hurt if that window treatment was also able to effectively block light from coming through.
+It would be even better if that window treatment was also able to effectively block light from coming in.